davidvc/code-mcp/CONTRIBUTING.md

 4. **Git Workflow**
    - Create feature branches from main
-   - Use meaningful commit messages
+   - Use meaningful but simple one-line commit messages
    - Include tests with all changes
    - Submit pull requests for review